skipperr254/git-explorer/README.md

 ## Lazy Loading
 A design pattern that allows you to load only specific components in your application to reduce initial load time.
+Use the React Suspense component to display something before the different components are lazily loaded.